kenxjzhang/made_by_human/Writing.md

 ### Report manipulation
 Participants will be randomly assigned to one of nine experimental conditions.
 Eight of these conditions consist of a 2 (Information Gathering: AI vs. No AI) x 2 (Analysis: AI vs. No AI) x 2 (Recommendation: AI vs. No AI) between-subjects factorial design.
 The ninth condition, included for exploratory purposes, is a 'No Disclosure' group, where I remove the "Generative AI Disclosure" section in the investment report.
 Each participant will only be exposed to one of the nine conditions.
 **

+We included the "No" because 1) there are real use of them in the industry to separate themselves with the others, and 2) [[@longDisclosureDilemmaHow2025]] shows there is no difference between the two.
+It is interesting that we found opposite results with them.

 # Pilot study
 We implemented our pilot study with X participants.
 Compared to the actual survey, we implemented extra pre-testing questions.
 There are two sets of pre-testing questions.
 One set asks questions about the quality of the reports, and the other set asks the participants to guess the study purpose.
 The former is necessary because we want to